AdobeDocs/experience-platform.en/help/destinations/catalog/data-management/zetamarketingplatform.md

 ### Map attributes and identities {#map}

-Below is an example of correct identity mapping when exporting profiles to [!DNL Pega Customer Decision Hub].
+Below is an example of correct identity mapping when exporting profiles to [!DNL Zeta Marketing Platform].

 Selecting source fields:
 * Select an identifier (For example: Email) as source identity that uniquely identifies a profile in Adobe Experience Platform and [!DNL Zeta Marketing Platform].